Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 - Linux operating systems

-- Windows 10 in S mode or Surface RT
+- Windows 8 and windows 10 in S mode or Surface RT

 - No running inside a virtual machine.
 You will be asked to reconnect using your host operating system to take your test